groupbuddies/apprenticeship-guide/submissions/README.md

 * Email.
 * Phone.
 * When are you available to start?
-* Give us a link to something you worked on and are proud of.
-Tell us what you did on the project and why you are proud of your work.
-* How do you want to grow as a software developer?
-* How did you become interested in software development?
-* Why is this important to you?
+* What accomplishments/projects are you most proud of?
+Provide links if you can.
+* What do you expect from this program?
+What do you expect after it?

 ## Submission form for designers